Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 ### __Multiphysics coupling scheme__ {#coupling}

-This part is the core of the input data file with the definition of the targeted physical problems (*eg.* equations, variational formulations, variables, coefficients) gathered inside a `Coupling` object.
+This part is the core of the test file with the definition of the targeted physical problems (*eg.* equations, variational formulations, variables, coefficients) gathered inside a `Coupling` object.

 This implies many C++ objects designed specifically for `SLOTH`.
 The main one is the `Problem` object defined as a collection of C++ objects of interest for `SLOTH`: